stumathews/CppGameLib/README.md

 ![Basic Architecture](AppGameLibArchitecture.png)

 ## Functionality

+## GameObject

+`GameObject` is any object that can be drawn via its `Draw()` function and be updated via its `Update()` function.

+All GameObjects are event subscribers.

+All Game Objects have a `Bounds`, `Position` might be `Visible` and can load its own Settings via `LoadSettings()`.

+Typically objects in the game inherit from GameObjects so that they can subscribe to events, draw and update as well as have a position and space (bounds) on screen.

 ## Assets

 The `Asset` class is an object that holds a path to an asset file, like an image file or sound file and then is able to load that asset into memory.